CALL OR TEXT US 24/7: 918-296-3377

 We ask all expectant mothers to complete (as much as possible) a 67-page form that includes many questions about their medical history.

-Federal law requires that babies born to parents with Native American heritage be placed with an adoptive family that has documented Native American blood.
-Please be sure to notify CPO if you have Native American heritage and a tribal roll card.
-We place many Native American babies and always need adoptive families who have roll cards.
+Federal law requires that babies born to parents with Native American heritage be placed with an adoptive family in which one of the adoptive parents is enrolled in a Native American tribe.
+Please be sure to notify CPO if you have tribal CBID card.

 CPO asks local adoptive families to pay an agency fee of $9,000 plus 100 volunteer hours and out-of-Tulsa-area families to pay $10,000.
 Our fees are much lower than many other agencies because we are a non-profit agency and no one associated with CPO benefits monetarily from the fees.
 All monies are used to pay for operating expenses, maternity and personal care items for expectant moms, support group supplies, counseling services, advertising, and other necessary expenses.